Posted in:

 Lichtenwerderplatz

-I get off the nest stop at a junction, continue to the right and immediately notice the special chimney.
+I get off the nest, stop at a junction, continue to the right and immediately notice the special chimney.
 After the refurbishment in 1989, the waste incineration plant (Müllverbrennungsanlage) Spittelau, with its new exterior design by Friedensreich Hundertwasser, has been an integral part of the Vienna cityscape and a popular tourist attraction.
-Nonetheless, the style of Hundertwasser is in any case unmistakable.
-After snapping some pictures, I trod back to the stop and jump on the next D-tram in the direction of Nussberg.
-I can lean back and enjoy the view of the Austrian capital through the windows, with some time to relax while letting the streetcar passes anonther six stops, before getting off again at Halteraugasse.
+Nonetheless, the style of Hundertwasser is, in any case, unmistakable.
+After snapping some pictures, I returned to the stop and jumped on the next D-tram toward Nussberg.
+I can lean back and enjoy the view of the Austrian capital through the windows, with some time to relax while letting the streetcar passes another six stops before getting off again at Halteraugasse.

 Müllverbrennungsanlage Spittelau, Wien